-Improper anchoring points include using the seat mounts or bars to secure the belts, or not using the proper reinforcement plates (on the picture below the nut is welded directly to the floor without backing plate, this is not safe or legal).
+Improper anchoring points include using the seat mounts or bars to secure the belts, or not using the proper reinforcement plates.

 This is most commonly seen with bolt-in brackets where the brackets are not oriented properly as shown in the examples from the Schroth installation manual below:

 The rules state 'If the manufacturer provides for safety wiring the locking bale to prevent accidental unfastening of the belts from their anchorage points, then it shall be necessary for the all such components to be safety wired.'